denyshc721/denyshc721/README.md

-# 👋 Hi, I'm Jackson Paul
+# 🏆🏆🏆 Hello, my name is Denys. 👍👍👍

-I'm a full-stack developer with over 10 years of experience delivering modern, performant, and scalable web applications.
+I'm a full-stack developer with over 8 years of experience delivering modern, performant, and scalable web applications.
 I specialize in building seamless frontend experiences, robust backend systems, and cloud-integrated platforms that solve real-world problems.

 ---